OpenAPITools/openapi-generator/docs/generators/java-camel.md

 ---
-title: Config Options for camel
+title: Config Options for java-camel
-sidebar_label: camel
+sidebar_label: java-camel
 ---

 These options may be applied as additional-properties (cli) or configOptions (plugins).
 Refer to [configuration docs](https://openapi-generator.tech/docs/configuration) for more details.